stackitcloud/gardener-extension-registry-cache/docs/usage/registry-cache/configuration.md

 The `providerConfig.caches[].proxy.noProxy` field contains settings for a proxy which is used by the registry cache.
 The registry-cache extension sets this value as `NO_PROXY` ENV in the StatefulSet.

+The `providerConfig.caches[].highAvailability` defines if the StatefulSet is scaled to 2 replicas.
+See [Increase the cache disk size](#high-availability) for more information.

 > **Note**: It is only possible to provide one set of credentials for one private upstream registry.